 This model – a synergy between science, technology, and society – creates a vehicle to conceptualize new theories which will drive the materialized evolutionary processes of these physical and intellectual pursuits, therefore improving our quality of life.

 Each pathway is an opportunity to harness many modern mechanisms that have yet to be employed in the ocean community – with a balance of complementary motives, this model lends itself perfectly as a social enterprise – call this the start of our ‘Blue Economy’.
-As part of my exploration enterprise, I have undertaken numerous for-profit and not-for-profit ventures and activities which strive to meet this model – science, technology, and society – capturing the benefits of each along the way.
+As part of my exploration enterprise, I’ve undertaken numerous for-profit and not-for-profit ventures and activities which strive to meet this model – science, technology, and society – capturing the benefits of each along the way.
 Some have proven successful, many have not.
 However, this model is emerging, and is reflected in all of my projects and programs, as it provides several tangible mechanisms to engage a broad audience with exploration, and a much needed improved human interaction with, and within, the sea.

 Within the next several decades, society will again shift its full attention towards the sea, as our symbiosis becomes more clear and critical in improving the quality of life on this planet.
 My vision is to simply do my part, relentlessly.

 Imagine a new life in the sea … this is just the beginning.